NehaUpadhyay12/nehaupadhyay.github.io/_posts/2019-03-10-creating-library-angular6.markdown

 There are some important points I would like to highlight which are likely to be missed by us.

 1. Rebuild the library after every change.
-2. Add the exports in public_api.ts file for all the feature you want to export.
+2. Add the exports in public_api.ts file for all the features we want to export.
 This can include components, services, model classes, directives etc.
 3. If you download the code from github, you cannot directly run npm install as the package.json contains the line to install "emp-shared" from dist folder but that won't be available post the download.
 To resolve this, follow below mentioned steps in the order they are specified.
   - Remove reference of "emp-shared" from package.json.
   - Delete package-lock.json file.
   - Run npm install
-  - ng build emp-shared
+  - Run ng build emp-shared
-  - npm install dist/shared
+  - Run npm install dist/shared

 <b>Finally</b>, I would appreciate your comments, feedback and suggestions on the post.
-That would help me improvise my future posts.